New to this website?

 From Long Ago

 From Long Ago, 8 sessions for grades 3-5.
 Revised in 2024.
 Story-based curriculum introducing stories from a variety of cultures and religious traditions.
-Using insights from contemporary religious studies, this curriculum reduces the Euro-centric bias found in many UU curriculums.
+Using insights from contemporary religious studies, this curriculum is a distinct departure from the Euro-centric bias found in many UU programs for kids.

 Four colorful hand puppets made from paper bags.